Ancient Mesopotamian units of measurement: Mass or weight

 Values below are an average of weight artifacts from Ur and Nippur.
 The ± value represents 1 standard deviation.
 All values have been rounded to second digit of the standard deviation.

 Time

 In the Archaic System time notation was written in the U4 System U. Multiple lunisolar calendars existed; however the civil calendar from the holy city of Nippur (Ur III period) was adopted by Babylon as their civil calendar.
 The calendar of Nippur dates to 3500 BCE and was itself based on older astronomical knowledge of an uncertain origin.
-The main astronomical cycles used to construct the calendar were the synodic month, equinox year, and sidereal day.
+The main astronomical cycles used to construct the calendar were the month, year, and day.

 Relationship to other metrologies

 The Classical Mesopotamian system formed the basis for Elamite, Hebrew, Urartian, Hurrian, Hittite, Ugaritic, Phoenician, Babylonian, Assyrian, Persian, Arabic, and Islamic metrologies.
 The Classical Mesopotamian System also has a proportional relationship, by virtue of standardized commerce, to Bronze Age Harappan and Egyptian metrologies.